-- The Best Ships for Luxury: Luxury in Alaska is defined in 2009 by the midsized ships operated by Regent Seven Seas and Silversea Cruises.
-If you want a more casual kind of luxury-a really nice ship with a no-tierequired policy-the Seven Seas Mariner offers just that on an all-suite vessel (most cabins have private balconies) with excellent cuisine.
+- The Best Ships for Luxury: Luxury in Alaska is defined in 2010 by the midsize ships operated by Regent Seven Seas and Silversea Cruises.
+If you want a more casual kind of luxury-a really nice ship with a no-tierequired policy-the Seven Seas Navigator offers just that on an allsuite vessel (most cabins have private balconies) with excellent cuisine.
 Silversea, on the other hand, with its Silver Shadow, represents a slick, Italian-influenced, slightly more formal luxury experience with all the perks-big suite cabins, excellent food, fine linens, and top-notch service.
-Both lines include fine wine and booze and gratuities in their cruise fares.
-If you're more the small-ship type, for the ultimate Alaska experience in an intimate setting check out the yachts of American Safari Cruises for soft adventure with luxury accoutrements. - The Best of the Mainstream Ships: Every line's most recent ships are beautiful, but Celebrity's Infinity is a stunner as is its sister ship, Millennium.
+Both lines include fine wine and liquor and gratuities in their cruise fares.
+If you're more the small-ship type, for the ultimate Alaska experience in an intimate setting, check out the vachts of American Safari Cruises for soft adventure with luxury accoutrements. - The Best of the Mainstream Ships: The newest ships of every cruise line are beautiful, but Celebrity's Infinity is a stunner as is its sister ship, Millennium.
 These modern vessels, with their extensive art collections, cushy public rooms, and expanded spa areas, give Celebrity a formidable presence in Alaska.
-And Princess' latemodel Sapphire Princess and Diamond Princess raised the art of building big ships to new heights.
-Both of these vessels will again be in Inside Passage service this year-departing from Vancouver.
+And Princess' late-model Sapphire Princess and Diamond Princess have raised the art of building big ships to new heights.
+The Sapphire is newly sailing out of Seattle this year, while the Diamond

-- The Best of the Small Ships: Cruise West is the biggest small-ship player now that Clipper and Glacier Bay Cruiseline have vanished from the scene.
-Our fave of the fleet is the Spirit of '98, which has the cool hook of looking and feeling like a Victorian steamship-although it was actually built in 1984. - The Best Ships for Families: All the major lines have well-established kids' programs, with Carnival, Royal Caribbean, and Norwegian Cruise Line leading the pack in terms of facilities and activities.
-Princess gets a nod for their National Park Service Junior Ranger program designed to teach kids about glaciers and Alaska wildlife-the kids can even earn a Junior Ranger badge.
-Holland America's Culinary Arts program includes cooking classes that are a favorite of teens. - The Best Ships for Pampering: It's a tossup-Celebrity's Infinity and Millennium offer wonderful AquaSpas complete with thalassotherapy pools and a wealth of soothing and beautifying treatments, and the solariums on Royal Caribbean's Rhapsody of the Seas, Serenade of the Seas, and Radiance of the Seas offer relaxing indoor pool retreats.
-We are also big fans of the thermal suite (complete with hydrotherapy pool) in the Greenhouse Spas on Holland America's Zuiderdam and Westerdam.
-Luxury line Regent Seven Seas, of course, pampers all around.
-Ditto for the very posh Silversea Cruises.
+- will again sail the Inside Passage between Vancouver and Whittier. - The Best of the Small Ships: Cruise West is the biggest small-ship player now that Clipper and Glacier Bay Cruiseline have vanished from the scene.
+Our favorite of the four ships Cruise West is sending to Alaska in 2010 is the 102-passenger Spirit of Endeavour (formerly the Newport Clipper), which provides a higher level of comfort for a small vessel. - The Best Ships for Families: All the major lines have well-established kids' programs, with Carnival, Royal Caribbean, and Norwegian Cruise Line leading the pack in terms of facilities and activities.
+Princess gets a nod for its National Park Service Junior Ranger program designed to teach kids about glaciers and Alaska wildlife-the kids can even earn a Junior Ranger badge.
+Holland America's Culinary Arts program includes cooking classes that are a favorite of teens. - The Best Ships for Pampering: It's a tossup-Celebrity's Infinity and Millennium have wonderful AquaSpas, complete with thalassotherapy pools and a wealth of soothing and beautifying treatments; and the solariums on Royal Caribbean's Rhapsody of the Seas and Radiance of the Seas have relaxing indoor pool retreats.
+We are also big fans of the thermal suite (complete with hydrotherapy pool) in the Greenhouse Spas on Holland